nameless-and-blameless/TAG/reports/FAQs.md

    - Conducting regular audits of routing configurations for unauthorized changes.
    - Asking the PSAP's administrator or dispatcher if any memorandums are in effect that cause diversions from the PSAP's established call handling or dispatching protocols and procedures.
    - Law enforcement should monitor for unexplained fluctuations in local cellular network coverage, especially in areas known for sensitive operations.
    - Make a test call from a personal mobile phone to 911.
 Verify speaking with an employee at a local PSAP and request a "radio check" from dispatch.
-Using a department-issued phone is not recommended, as perpetrators may allow known law enforcement agency (LEA) phones to route normally to avoid detection.
+Using a department-issued phone is not recommended, as orchestrators may allow known law enforcement agency (LEA) phones to route normally to avoid detection.

 9. **What are some notable TAG-POW incidents?**
    - Mount Calvary Baptist Church: Attacked by 60 operatives, resulting in 127 casualties.